whisthq/whist/README.md

 ## Introduction

 Application Streaming is Fractal's core service.
-It consists in running an application in a GPU-enabled Linux Docker container on a powerful host server, currently EC2 virtual machines, in the cloud, and streaming the content of the container to user devices.
+It consists in running an application in a GPU-enabled Linux Docker container on a powerful host server in the cloud, currently EC2 instances, and streaming the content of the container to a user device.

-At a high-level, Fractal the following:
+At a high-level, Fractal works the following way: